tezbridge/tezbridge-legacy/README.md

 1. Open [https://tezbridge.github.io/](https://tezbridge.github.io/)
 2. Import or create your account
 3. Generate an access code
-4. Open a Dapp or a distributed website
+4. Open a Dapp or a decentralized website
 5. Paste the access code when the browser asks your for it

 Tip: one access code can be used only once